 The amounts shown do not reflect compensation actually received by the non-employee Director but rather represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, excluding any assumption for future forfeitures.
 Dividend equivalents will be credited to those non-employee Directors who elect to defer settlement of the RSUs until 6 months after termination of Board service, and will be converted into additional RSUs.
-There were no actual forfeitures of stock awards by any of our Directors in 2013 and all other assumptions used to calculate the expense amounts shown are set forth in Note 16 to the 2013 Consolidated Financial Statements.
+There were no actual forfeitures of stock awards by any of our Directors in 2015 and all other assumptions used to calculate the expense amounts shown are set forth in Note 14 to the 2015 Consolidated Financial Statements.

-- (2) All Other Compensation includes the aggregate incremental costs associated with the non-employee Directors' and their guests' (i.e., spouse, family member or similar guest) attending board meetings and/or board activities.
-In addition, for Mmes.
-Glenn and Ong, "All Other Compensation" also includes \$1,621 and \$2,478, respectively, for payment to them of expenses relating to administrative errors. - (3) The Director began serving on the Board on September 26, 2013. - (4) The Director ceased serving on the Board on May 22, 2013.
+- (2) All Other Compensation includes the aggregate incremental costs associated with the non-employee Directors' and their guests' (i.e., spouse, family member or similar guest) attending board meetings and/or board activities. - (3) Mr. Dhoré began serving on the Board as of October 21, 2015.